Free Online ASCII Converter

 Frequently Asked Questions

-What's the difference between ASCII and UTF-8?
+What is the difference between ASCII and UTF-8 encoding standards?

 Can ASCII represent emojis?